Illinois Institute of Technology Academic Campus: 1940s construction

 In 1941, IIT announced plans to spend $12 million on the new campus.
 Of the first six structures, two would be administration or humanities buildings, and the other four would be engineering buildings; all would have steel superstructures, glass and brick facades, and open plan interiors.
 IIT initially sought to raise $3 million.
 The same year, IIT announced plans for several other buildings serving the institute.
 The Materials & Minerals Building began construction in 1941 and was completed two years later, becoming both the new campus's first structure and Mies's first U.S. design.
 The next building, for engineering research, began construction in late 1943 and was finished two years later, being the only other IIT building completed during World War II.
 The construction of buildings unrelated to the war effort was deprioritized, forcing development of the rest of the campus to be postponed.
 Wartime steel shortages also prompted changes in several buildings' designs, such as the use of concrete superstructures and custom steel windows.
 IIT temporarily occupied space at 23 locations across Chicago during the war.

 IIT's trustees approved a $13.2 million expansion plan in April 1945, which included 16 new buildings on campus.
-Heald announced that May that the buildings would be constructed when funding became available.
+That May, Heald announced that the buildings would be constructed when funding became available.
 The first building developed under this plan, the Navy Building (now Alumni Memorial Hall), started construction in July 1945 and was finished by the next year.
 After the war, many World War II veterans took advantage of the G.I.
 Bill to enroll in IIT, and the college began constructing two buildings per year to accommodate demand.
 Heald announced in March 1947 that five dormitory buildings would be built first, to meet the high demand for student housing, and he announced plans for additional housing that November.
 By the end of the year, four or five structures were under construction, with three additional structures having been completed.
 In addition, the university finished a temporary athletics building that year.